 As a result of the compressed schedule, in facts, the launch titles were only simple ports of existing A1200 games and almost none of them (if not none of them at all) made use of the enhanced CD32 capabilities.
-Although sales were fairly good, people were not really driven to spend money for what they perceived as an expensive clone of something else, and the entire operation ended up in being the last of Commodore mistakes.
-Only about 100,000 units were ready to ship on time while all the others (included the units planned for the US market) never made it from the Philippines (were Commodore had de-localized its hardware production) due to a federal judge injunction against a patent breaking.
+Although sales were fairly good, people were not really driven to spend money for what they perceived as an expensive clone of something else, and the entire operation ended up being the last of Commodore’s mistakes.
+Only about 100,000 units were ready to ship on time while all the others (including the units planned for the US market) never made it from the Philippines (where Commodore had de-localized its hardware production) due to a federal judge injunction against a patent-breaking.
 By the time “real” titles were ready, the company had already filed for bankruptcy, actually leaving the market for good.
-If you’d like to learn more about what really happened back in those years, I suggest you the awesome book Commodore: the inside story (from David J. Pleasance), that was reviewed on these pages a few days ago.
+If you’d like to learn more about what really happened back in those years, I suggest the awesome book Commodore: The Inside Story (from David J. Pleasance), which was reviewed on these pages a few days ago.
 LONG LIVE THE AMIGA!

 Follow Us...
 Inspire Us To Get Better...
 Keep The Flame Alive